 Help us save lives!
 Please spay & neuter!

-Founded in 2004 by Dr. Monica (Thompson) Rudiger DVM, the Nine Lives Foundation began in a tiny warehouse space in Redwood City that was originally The Scratching Post, Dr. Rudiger's cat only boarding facility.
-While working part-time at a local animal shelter, Dr. Rudiger learned first hand the fate of most cats and kittens entering city shleters.
+Founded in 2004, Nine Lives Foundation began in a tiny warehouse space in Redwood City that was originally called The Scratching Post, a cat-only boarding facility.

-2014 10th Anniversary logo
+10th Anniversary Logo

 Board of Directors